AaronAOliver/AaronAOliver.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Aaron, a PhD candidate at the University of California, San Diego in the [Center for Marine Biotechnology and Biomedicine](https://scripps.ucsd.edu/cmbb) at Scripps Institution of Oceanography.
+I'm Aaron, a PhD candidate at the University of California San Diego in the [Center for Marine Biotechnology and Biomedicine](https://scripps.ucsd.edu/cmbb) at Scripps Institution of Oceanography.
 I have worked in the lab of Scripps Department Chair and Deputy Director for Education Prof. Eric Allen since 2018.
 My research focuses on <i>in silico</i> analyses of marine microbial communities, with a specialization in the genomics of algae-associated microbiomes.